elastic/kibana/x-pack/test_utils/README.md

 #### `table`

-An object with the following methods
+An object with the following methods:

 ##### `getMetaData(testSubject)`

 Parse an EUI table and return meta data information about its rows and columns.
+You can provide a nested path to access the test subject by separating the parent and child with a dot (e.g. `mySection.myTable`).
 It returns an object with two properties:

 - `tableCellsValues` a two dimensional array of rows + columns with the text content of each cell of the table
 - `rows` an array of row objects.
 A row object has the following two properties: